damianhakert/damianhakert.github.io/source/posts/2016-09-16-what-is-cycle-analytics.html.md

 Cycle Analytics enables you to reduce your cycle time by helping you to identify which steps in the modern development cycle are slowing down your team.
 Our [vision][vision] is to bring you all 10 steps of the modern development cycle into one cohesive experience.
-From idea to production, you should be able to monitor the entire process in one place to help you move faster from idea to production.
+From idea to production, you should be able to monitor the entire process in one place.
 [Check out this video][demo] to learn more about our product vision.

 ![FROM IDEA TO PRODUCTION IN 10 STEPS](/images/blogimages/idea-to-production-10-steps.png)